Skip to content

 }

-Generated SQL (assuming batch size is 1):
+Generated SQL (with specified batch size of 1):

 -- First batch